top of page

 • Status quo bias – the reluctance to change things, even when change is necessary.

-FILOSKOP’S ROLE – CREATING VALUE THROUGH SELF-AWARENESS
+FILOSKOP’S ROLE – CREATING VALUE THROUGH DEEPENED SELF-KNOWLEDGE AND A BROADENED PERSPECTIVE

 CONTACT